 Mongolia’s Genghis Khan Statue – Chinggis Khan Statue Complex

-The Genghis Khan Statues, also known as the Genghis Khan Equestrian statue or Chinggis Khan Statue Complex, is a 131-foot (40 meters) tall statue of Genghis Khan on horseback.
+The Genghis Khan Statue, also known as the Genghis Khan Equestrian statue or Chinggis Khan Statue Complex, is a 131-foot (40 meters) tall statue of Genghis Khan on horseback.
 The statue is located on the Tuul River bank about 54 kilometers or (33.5 miles) east of the Mongolian capital, Ulaanbaatar.

-As one Mongolian, Sanchir Erkhem, a Mongolian Sumo wrestler living in Japan, summed up how the Mongolians feel about Genghis Khan.
+As one Mongolian, Sanchir Erkhem, a Mongolian Sumo wrestler living in Japan, summed up how the Mongolians felt about Genghis Khan.
 He said this to the New York Times while posing for photos outside the Genghis Khan statue:

 - Statue Base – At the statue base, there may be vendors there who will offer you camel or horseback riding, plus you can try your luck with having a Mongolian eagle sit on your arm.

-- Restaurant, Museum, Souvenir Shop and Conference Hall – There is also a restaurant, souvenir shop, museums and conference hall.
+- Restaurant, Museum, Souvenir Shop, and Conference Hall – There is also a restaurant, souvenir shop, museums, and conference hall.
 The museums show some artifacts from everyday life during the time of Genghis Khan.

-- ViewPoint Station – On the top of statues, you can go up by elevator or stairs to see a panoramic view of the entire area.
-It is a magnificent view and really gives you a feel of Mongolia’s amazing landscape.
+- ViewPoint Station – On the top of the statues, you can go up by elevator or stairs to see a panoramic view of the entire area.
+It is a magnificent view and gives you a feel of Mongolia’s amazing landscape.

 What Was Genghis Khan’s Early Life Like?